galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 >    >
 >    > ![PCA loadings](../../images/scrna-scanpy-pbmc3k/pca_loadings.png)
 >    >
->    > What are the top gene for each of the 3 first PCs?
+>    > What are the top genes for each of the 3 first PCs?
 What do they represent?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > >